zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/cannot-access-destination-table.md

 {% include begin-block-h2.html title='Solution' %}

-This error can be caused for two reasons:
+This error can be caused for the following reasons:

-- You never provided any value to the DestinationTableName property (The default value = empty)
+- You provided an invalid table name.
-- You provided an empty string value has been provided to the DestinationTableName property
+- You provided an invalid schema name.
+- The user doesn't have right on the table name.
+- The user doesn't have right on the schema name.

 How to Fix